ellostu/circuit-simulator-oop-poliusp/README.md

 > 📘 **Academic Project – C++ Circuit Simulator | Poli-USP, 2023**
 > Developed as part of the Object-Oriented Programming (OOP) course in Electrical Engineering at the Polytechnic School of the University of São Paulo (Poli-USP).
 > Demonstrates strong software architecture, modular C++ design, and abstraction of engineering problems — aligned with expectations for internships in software development, signal processing, and telecommunications.
+> 🏆 **Project awarded the maximum grade** in a highly competitive academic setting.

 ---